staropram/AGI-bootstrap/README.md

 "send only json"

 And it will then send the correct command.
-It is on the tTODO list to try and figure out what it is trying to do.
+It is on the tTODO list to try and figure out what it is trying to do. chatgpt4 is unlikely to do this.

 # Config